pdhoff/US-counties-C19-data/README.md

-This code reformats the [New York Times COVID dataset](https://github.com/nytimes/covid-19-data).
+This code reformats the [New York Times](https://github.com/nytimes/covid-19-data) and [USA Facts](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) COVID datasets.
 Specifically, this code creates county-specific weekly time-series of new cases and new deaths.

-The files created by this code include the following:
+The files created by this code include weekly case and death counts by US county (indexed by FIPS code) in `.rds` and `.csv` formats.

-1. An `.rds` file for a three-dimensional array, where the three dimensions represent counties, weeks and count type (cases or deaths).
-You can identify the levels of each of these three factors using the `dimnames` command in R.

-2. A `.csv` file giving weekly case counts by county.

-3. A `.csv` file giving weekly death counts by county.
+I've put together some related county-level data that might be useful for analyzing these COVID data, available at (https://github.com/pdhoff/US-counties-data).
+These other data include county-level information on population, latitude and longitude, geographic area, demographics, etc.

 Notes:

+* The data from the two sources (USA Facts and NY Times) are pretty similar, but there are some differences.
+See the data source pages for details on how they are differently handling various data issues.
-*  I have disaggregated the New York City data based on the relative populations of the five boroughs.
+*  I have disaggregated the NYT New York City data based on the relative populations of the five boroughs.
-* I would not take the `case` data too seriously.
+* I do not take the `case` data too seriously.
 The number of cases is a nondecreasing function of the number of tests, and reasons for and rates of testing may vary greatly by county.